 The year 1979.
 A millennium has passed since one of these treasures was almost destroyed, and restoration work of an 18th century church floor allows the discovery of thousands of tiles of an extraordinary polychrome mosaic.
 Meanwhile in the nearby junior high school another school year is ending.
 On a sunny May afternoon the news breaks and in a split second frees us from the torpor of Latin class.

 Promptly our professor seizes the opportunity of a live history lesson.
 It is hard to believe – but twenty curious teenagers are the first, after long centuries, to walk on those tiny mosaic tiles.
-What an astonishing view – two rampant griffons, their eyes are half open in a proud and sly look … alius ex alio … “one for the other”.
+What an astonishing view – two rampant griffins, their eyes are half open in a proud and sly look … alius ex alio … “one for the other”.

 The year 2000.
 One thousand years have passed since the creation of that mosaic; those twenty youngsters are now adults and life has dispersed them all over the world.

-I hope this collection of fine writing instruments is able to convey invaluable history, art and dreams to pay tribute to those teenagers and especially to those men in the world who created the art of writing, passing it along for centuries.
+We hope this collection of fine writing instruments is able to convey invaluable history, art and dreams to pay tribute to those teenagers and especially to those men in the world who created the art of writing, passing it along for centuries.

 So… alius ex alio – one for the other…